eekcoopuw/jobmon/docsource/monitoring_debugging.rst

 task_instance_status
 ********************
     Meta-data table that defines the ten states of Task Instance.
+For more information see status section below.

+task_resources
+**************
+    The resources that were requested for a Task.
+Resources include: memory, cores, runtime, queue, and project.

+task_resources_type
+*******************
+    This table is used mostly for internal Jobmon functionality.
+There are three types of task
+    resources: original (the resources requested by the user), validated (the requested resources that have been validated against the provided queue), adjusted (resources that have been scaled after a task instance failed due to a resource error).

 task_status
 ***********
-    Meta-data table that defines the eight states of Task:
+    Meta-data table that defines the eight states of Task.
+For more information, see the status section below.

 task_template
 *************